RSS

 8 Do not move before you sell or keep it furnished.

 Studies have shown that it is more difficult to sell a vacant home because it looks forlorn, forgotten, and naturally unappealing.
-Prospects may also think that because it is empty, you are motivated to sell fast and for a lower price.
+Prospects may also assume that, because it is empty, you are motivated to sell quickly and at a lower price.

 9 Deadlines create a severe disadvantage.